Pandemic pushes newly hungry Americans to crowded food lines

 At first, Crawford was embarrassed to go the food shelf; he worried he’d bump into someone he knew.
 He now sees it differently.

 “It didn’t make me a bad man or a terrible husband or father,” he says.
-“On the contrary, I was actually doing something to make sure that my wife and kids had something thing to eat.”
+“On the contrary, I was actually doing something to make sure that my wife and kids had … food to eat.”

 Sharon Cohen, a Chicago-based national writer for The Associated Press, can be reached at scohen@ap.org or on Twitter at http://twitter.com/SCohenAP.
-Contributing to this report were Martha Irvine in Evanston, Illinois; Rebecca Santana and Gerald Herbert in New Orleans; Anita Snow in Phoenix, Arizona; and Mark Thiessen in Anchorage, Alaska.
+Contributing to this report were Martha Irvine in Evanston, Illinois; Rebecca Santana and Gerald Herbert in New Orleans; Anita Snow in Phoenix, Arizona; Mark Thiessen in Anchorage, Alaska; and data editor Meghan Hoyer.